pete3n/nix-pi/README.md

 Thanks to [Artemis Everfree's tutorial](https://artemis.sh/2023/06/06/cross-compile-nixos-for-great-good.html) for helping me figure out how to cross-compile on systems using only Nix.
-It is possible emulated system architectures on NixOS with QEMU and the binfmt setting, however this is the only method I have found that allows cross-compiling which allows the image to be build on systems not running NixOS.
+It is possible emulated system architectures on NixOS with QEMU and the binfmt setting, however this is the only method I have found that allows building aarch64 targets on x86_64 systems not running NixOS.

 ## Build instructions:
 Ensure [Flakes are enabled](https://nixos.wiki/wiki/Flakes) for Nix, and that you